MiguelGarciaSanchez/First-Passage/README.rst

 Data Storage:
 =============
 Each program saves the initial positions of the particles and their mean time until absorption in a dataframe.
-The dataframes are storaged in (./Data/Sphere/ or ./Data/Circumference)
+The dataframes are stored in (./Data/Sphere/ or ./Data/Circumference)